Poached Lemons

 Poached Oranges

-• For the cooking and sous-vide method, follow the same protocol.
-However, oranges shall be blanched to soften the skin prior to cook.
-To blanch orange, put the wedges in a saucepan and cover with cold water along with a generous pinch of salt.
-Bring to boil and drain.
-Repeat once if desired with no additional salt.
-Cook at 190.4ºF/88ºC for 5 hours.
+• For the cooking and sous-vide method, follow the same protocol as previously described.
+The oranges, however, require blanching to soften the skin before cooking.
+To do so, place the wedges in a saucepan, cover with cold water, and add a generous pinch of salt.
+Bring to a boil, then drain immediately.
+If desired, repeat the process a second time without adding more salt.
+Cook at 190.4°F (88°C) for 5 hours.

 Bruno Albouze Poached Oranges